Chevrolet Spark Insurance Rates

 Rates are averaged for all Chevrolet Spark models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with multiple at-fault accidents may pay on average $1,510 more each year for Spark insurance
+- Drivers considered higher risk that have major violations or accidents could be charged and average of $1,480 more per year for car insurance

 Rate Tables and Charts